fpc/FPCSource/tests/readme.txt

 GRAPH..............Requires graph unit
 FAIL...............Compilation must fail
 RECOMPILE..........After compiling a test, recompile the test for a second
                    time.
 This is needed to test ppu loading issues.
+Can optionally specify a command line option to use only during the second compilation.
 NORUN..............Do not execute test, only compile it INTERACTIVE........Do not execute test, as it requires user intervention NOTE...............Output note when compiling/executing test